 Even during a global pandemic, there is plenty that employers can still be doing, and as the North West’s leading outsourced HR Consultancy, People Matters HR explain how.

 Most employers are aware of the importance of training their staff on a regular basis.
-After all, your staff are your biggest asset, and it stands to reason that investing in talent is absolutely vital to sustainable business growth and success.
-Investing in your staff’s professional development is also key when it comes to retention, and it’s estimated that 94% of employees staff longer in businesses that invest in their career development.
-In essence, staff want to feel they are valued, and training is a perfect way to do this.
+After all, your staff are your biggest asset and it stands to reason that investing in talent is absolutely vital to sustainable business growth and success.
+Investing in your staff’s professional development is also key when it comes to retention.
+Estimates show that 94% of employees staff longer in businesses that invest in their career development.
+In essence, staff want to feel that management values them, and training is a perfect way to do this.

-Alongside this, sits staff engagement.
-Traditionally done through staff surveys and appraisals, it’s essential for staff to feel that they have a voice – and that they are actually being listened to.
+Alongside this sits staff engagement.
+Traditionally done through staff surveys and appraisals, it’s essential for staff to feel that they have a voice.
+Moreover, that management listens to them.

 In the current climate, both these things are more important than ever before.
-The great news is that staff who have been placed on furlough are still able to undertake training and engagement exercises.
-Rather than sitting at home twiddling their thumbs, they’ve been able to keep their minds engaged, maintaining a sense of purpose and team.
+The great news is that staff who go on furlough are still able to undertake training and engagement exercises.
+Rather than sitting at home twiddling their thumbs, they’ve been able to keep their minds engaged.
+Thus, they can maintain a sense of purpose and team.

 So, how does this work during a pandemic?
 Gone are the days of a day at a conference centre with a never-ending supply of pastries and fancy coffee.
 With many larger businesses still working remotely and restrictions looking like they are here to stay, employers need to look at different options when it comes to staff development.

-And this is where online training and engagement platforms really comes in to their own.
+And this is where online training and engagement platforms really come into their own.

-This year we’ve added two online options, which are customers have found invaluable over the lockdown period.
+This year we’ve added two online options, which our customers have found invaluable over the lockdown period.

-IMPROVE online learning provides a wide range of online learning courses designed for SME businesses across a wide range of subject areas with over 40 courses currently available, and another 50 on their way.
-Businesses will find this invaluable in the current climate, particularly as furloughed staff are still allowed to do training courses.
-From time management to making a cup of tea, there’s something for everyone.
+IMPROVE online learning provides a wide range of online learning courses designed for SME businesses across a wide range of subject areas with over 40 courses currently available and another 50 on their way.
+Businesses will find this invaluable in the current climate, particularly as furloughed staff can still do training courses.
+From time management to make a cup of tea, there’s something for everyone.

 WeThrive is an employee engagement tool, which assesses an organisation by which going beyond the traditional employee engagement survey.
-It’s cutting-edge software is designed to delve into the employees subconscious to uncover factors which are often hidden but lie at the root of common workplace issues.
-This enables line managers to take control of employee engagement with easy to read coaching plans, supporting resources and post survey action tracking.
+Its cutting-edge software is designed to delve into the employees subconscious to uncover factors that are often hidden but lie at the root of common workplace issues.
+This enables line managers to take control of employee engagement with easy to read coaching plans, supporting resources and post-survey action tracking.
 It gives employees a real chance for their voice to be heard – and employers an invaluable insight into what drives their business.